Rade58/portfolio-webgl/README.md

 `These are some of my posts, tutorials and protips`

-`Check some of my posts, tutorials and protips about all kinds of subjects that excite me`
+`Check some of my posts, tutorials and protips about all kinds of exciting subjects.
+They will definitely be worth your time.`

 **TREBA DA IMAS RECIMO PORED OBICNIH TAGOV I TRI TAG, KOJI GOVORE DA LI JE REC O ARTICLE-U, TUTORIAL-U ILI PROTIP-U**